Lectures on AKSZ Sigma Models for Physicists: Quantization

-so as to be consistent with the boundary condition for each field.
-Here $\bbd_z$ is a superderivative with respect to a variable $z$ and $\bbd_w$ is one with respect to a variable $w$.
-Though there is a propagator of $A_i$ and $b^i$, we omit that since a star product does not need it.
+which is consistent with the boundary conditions for each field.
+In addition to equation (\ref{superpropagator}), there is the propagator of $A_i$ and $b^i$, which we omit, since the star product does not involve the propagator $\cfun{A_i(w) b^j(z)}$.